-Funraisin naturally take all steps we can to protect your site’s data, however we ourselves aren’t in control of who is given admin access to your site, so to help further protect your platform data we support 2-Factor authentication for all admin users which you can enable at any time via your platform.
+Funraisin naturally takes all steps we can to protect your site’s data, however we ourselves aren’t in control of who is given admin access to your site.
+To help further protect your platform data we support 2-Factor authentication for all admin users which you can enable at any time via your platform.

 What is 2-Factor Authentication?

-There are many different methods such as the use of Security Questions, SMS tokens where users are sent an SMS message when logging in with a unique code to enter, there are also physical security tokens which online banks often use where you have to carry a physical device around and enter a unique code that it generates into the logging in process, and then there are smart phone (app) based tokens such as Authy and Google Authenticator.
+There are many different methods such as the use of Security Questions or SMS tokens where users are sent an SMS message when logging in with a unique code to enter.
+There are also physical security tokens that online banks sometimes use where you have to carry a physical device around and enter a unique code that it generates into the logging-in process.
+And then there are smartphone (app) based tokens such as Authy and Google Authenticator.

 Funraisin support both SMS Tokens (via Twilio) and App Tokens (via Google Authenticator) and this article will show you how you can enable either, firstly Google Authenticator.

 Google Authenticator is an App developed by Google that you can install on your smartphone (iOS and Android) which generates unique codes every 30 seconds.
 The app is linked to the site or service that you wish to log in to so the generated codes provide you with secure access to that site or service.
 Unlike SMS or Email based tokens, this method of logging in is incredibly difficult to intercept, making it one of the most secure methods of protecting access to a site.